Sign In / Sign Out

 - Map and Locations

-Ranked in the top 20 art schools in the nation by U.S. News & World Report, the ASU School of Art supports a diverse community of artists and scholars that foster global relevance, leadership, social responsibility and self-expression.
+Join the MFA program in ASU's School of Art, ranked among the top 15 art schools in the nation by U.S. News & World Report.
+We support a diverse community of artists and scholars and foster global relevance, leadership, social responsibility and self-expression.

-Graduate students are provided world class individual studio space at Grant Street Studios (https://art.asu.edu/galleries-and-facilities/grant-street-studios), located in the cultural hub of downtown Phoenix.
+Graduate students are provided world class studio space at Grant Street Studios (https://art.asu.edu/galleries-and-facilities/grant-street-studios) located in the cultural hub of downtown Phoenix.
 This facility is also home to two galleries and enhanced resources including a common wood shop, printmaking presses, photography darkroom, ceramics kilns, computer lab and 3D print lab.
-Students also have access to the vibrant community of museums, galleries, businesses and cultural organizations in Phoenix as well as in nearby Los Angeles, Santa Fe and Denver.
+Students also have access to the vibrant community of museums, galleries, businesses, and cultural organizations in Phoenix as well as in nearby Los Angeles, Santa Fe and Denver.

-The Master of Fine Arts program culminates in a solo thesis exhibition in one of the School of Art's galleries (Step Gallery, Northlight Gallery, Harry Wood Gallery).
-In addition to offering one of the most affordable MFA programs nationally, students benefit from various funding opportunities, including teaching assistantships as well as scholarships and awards supporting student travel and research.
+The Master of Fine Art program culminates in a solo thesis exhibition in one of the School of Art's galleries (Step Gallery, Northlight Gallery, Harry Wood Gallery).
+In addition to being one of few fully-funded three-year MFA programs nationally, students also benefit from various funding opportunities including teaching assistantships as well as scholarships and awards supporting student travel and research.
 Current special initiatives in the School of Art, including the Global Art School Futures and Arizona Artists' Oral History Project, add dynamic opportunities for the professionalization, collaboration and immersive learning essential to being an artist in the 21st century.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 Applicants must fulfill the requirements of both the Graduate College and the Herberger Institute for Design and the Arts.